dawidkotarba/interview_questions/java.md

 - How many compilers are there in the JDK distribution?
 - What is immutable object pattern?
 Is it used in java (JDK)?
 Describe immutable types
 - What design patterns are used in JDK?
 - What methods are defined in Object class in Java?
+- There are two methods with same name - one takes the argument of Object, another one of String.
+Which one will be invoked if we pass null and why?

 ## Generics
 - What is type erasure?